psu13/mutable-hakyll/posts/aieeek.md

 ### Part 2: They are Both Stupid, Mostly

-Whatever it is that the bots actually do, humans who talk about appear to mostly say stupid things.
+Whatever it is that the bots actually do, the humans who talk about them appear to mostly say stupid things.

 There are two positions on this spectrum and hardly any discussion in the middle of the two extremes.